Skip Navigation

 Other Federal Financial Aid Requirements

-Am I Eligible for Financial Aid If My Parents Are Undocumented?
+Am I Eligible for Financial Aid If My Parents or One of My FAFSA® Contributors Are Undocumented?

-When it comes to the FAFSA, the basic eligibility criteria for federal student aid will be considered.
+When it comes to the FAFSA®, the basic eligibility criteria for federal student aid will be considered.
 Essentially, you need to be a U.S. citizen (or eligible noncitizen) enrolled in a school and program that participates in federal student aid.
-Not all federal student aid is need-based, however, non-need-based aid is essentially federal student loan.
+Not all federal student aid is need-based, however, non-need-based aid is essentially federal student loans.

 If you are concerned about meeting the basic eligibility requirements, it’s best to set up some time with your school’s financial aid office to discuss your concerns.
 They will be able to guide you and let you know which financial aid applications to complete.